 Reactions to the rules

-Some Canadian health groups took the chance to launch public awareness campaigns aiming the flavored vape products and how they are exposed to children.
+Some Canadian health groups took the chance to launch public awareness campaigns aiming the flavoured vape products and how they are exposed to children.
 They used a video in which a man selling ice cream gives free candy and sweets to children.
 However, as the ice cream vendor gives out the sweets, he says that they contain 100% organic nicotine.
 The video ends when a question is posed “why is this happening?”

 The Canadian Lung Association helped make the campaign to show how Ontarian youths and children were being lured to buying vapes.
 The video was circulated all over social media and was shown to televisions, which was to last some three months.